brianhouse/art_and_code/assignments/09_heartbeat_amplifier.md

 }
 ```

-1. Add an LED
+* Add an LED
-    1. Connect a 221.ohm resistor from D12 to a new breadboard row
+    * Connect a 220 ohm resistor from D12 to a new breadboard row
-    1. Connect an LED from the resistor to the ground rail
+    * Connect an LED from the resistor to the ground rail
-    1. Connect the ground rail to ground
+    * Connect the ground rail to ground
-    1. Modify code:
+    * Modify code:

 In `setup`:
 ```c